 The infant class size limit is a legal limit, which states that there must only be 30 children per qualified school teacher in an infant class, which includes classes containing Reception, Year 1 and Year 2.

-Please refer to the School Admission Appeals booklet on the right hand side of this page for information on the limited circumstances that an infant class size appeal may be successful.
+Please refer to the School Admission Appeals booklet in Downloads for information on the limited circumstances that an infant class size appeal may be successful.